5 Best Budget Tools for Seniors: Simple Ways to Manage Money Better

 Using a Spreadsheet as a Simple Budget Tool for Seniors

-A spreadsheet is still one of the most practical money management tools for seniors, especially for anyone who likes control and does not want to rely too heavily on apps.
+A spreadsheet is still one of the most practical budgeting tools available, especially for seniors who want control without relying too heavily on apps.

-That is completely reasonable.
-A spreadsheet can be used to track monthly income, medication costs, grocery spending, birthday gifts, and other regular expenses in one place.
+That makes sense.
+A spreadsheet can track monthly income, medication costs, groceries, household bills, gifts, and regular expenses all in one place.

 Why a spreadsheet works well